nini22P/img2ico/README.md

 # img2ico

-A tool for converting images to ICO format.
+A tool for converting image to ICO format.

 ## Features
 - Convert various image formats to ICO.